alpitmalineo/neugo/README.md

       - http://127.0.0.1:8000/v1/book_seat/   method:POST

       - Input Example:
       - Note here bus:1 is NueGo or bus:2 is GreenGo
+      - If you provide invalid param you got validation error and you try to already booked seat you got reponse "Seats already booked by other."

       - For Single Seat Booking
         {
           "bus": 1,